-Procedure 61.
-Backing up limited shared-root configuration data
+Procedure 65.
+Backing up limited shared-root configuration data boot:/rr # cd /rr/current

 Cray recommends that if you cannot make a full copy, make a backup copy of the .shared root structure before making significant changes to the shared root.
 Run this procedure from the boot node.